nokxs/iobroker-javascript-vs-code-extension/README.md

 Open the command pallet (<kbd>Strg</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> OR <kbd>F1</kbd>) and type `iobroker: ` to see all available commands.

 After the extension is invoked the first time, the extension has to be configured interactively.
 You can see the process in the gif above.
+If your connection fails, check the created file `iobroker-config.json` and run the command `iobroker: Connect to ioBroker` for another connection attempt.

 > Current limitation: ioBroker instances with a password are not supported yet!

-> Current limitation: If the connection to ioBroker fails, VS Code has to be reopened again (to load the extension again).

 ### Type definitions

 If you choose to configure ioBroker type definitions, the current defintions are downloaded from [GitHub](https://github.com/ioBroker/ioBroker.javascript/blob/master/lib/javascript.d.ts).
 Additionaly a `tsconfig.json` is created
 (if it does not exist yet) and the definition is added as `typeRoot`.
 This enables Visual Studio Code to know the [ioBroker specific javascript functions](https://github.com/ioBroker/ioBroker.javascript/blob/master/docs/en/javascript.md).

+> This does not work well yet and will be improved in the future

 ### Script explorer
 The script explorer can be found in the activity bar behind the ioBroker logo.
 It shows all scripts, which are on